Why is Website Search Broken and How Can We Fix It?

 The Virtuous Cycle

-ROZZ logs these questions and feeds them into its GEO optimization pipeline, generating AI-optimized Q&A pages that help your content get discovered across:
+Beyond fixing on-site search, every question asked through an AI chatbot represents real user intent — data that traditional keyword search never captured.
+ROZZ logs these questions and feeds them into its GEO optimization pipeline, generating AI-optimized Q&A pages that help the content get discovered across:

 This creates a virtuous cycle: better on-site search → more engaged visitors → more questions → more discoverable content → more visitors.